My Mad Fat Diary

-My Mad Fat Diary is a British teen comedy-drama television series that debuted on E4 on 14 January 2013.
+My Mad Fat Diary is a British period teen comedy-drama television series that debuted on E4 on 14 January 2013.
 It is based on the novel My Fat, Mad Teenage Diary by Rae Earl.

 The second series started on 19 February 2014 and ended on 31 March 2014, with each episode posted on 4oD a week prior to the television release.
 In November 2014, it was announced that a final three-episode third series would be made, set in 1998.

 After three series and sixteen episodes, My Mad Fat Diary broadcast its final episode on 6 July 2015.

 The series was nominated for multiple BAFTA awards, with Sharon Rooney winning in 2015 for Best Drama Actress.

 Plot

 Set in Stamford, Lincolnshire in the mid-1990s, My Mad Fat Diary follows the story of 16-year-old, 16 stone (106 kg) (233 lb) girl, Rae Earl, who has just left a psychiatric hospital, where she has spent four months.
-She begins to reconnect with her best friend, Chloe, who is unaware of Rae's mental health and body image problems, believing she was in France for the past four months.
+She begins to reconnect with her best friend, Chloe, who is unaware of Rae's mental health and body image problems, believing she has been in France for the past four months.
 Rae attempts to keep this information from her while also trying to impress Chloe's friends Finn, Archie, Izzy and Chop.